-Users: Select All Users and Groups, Specific Users and Groups, or External Users.
-If you select Specific User and Groups, begin typing the user's name, and select from the dropdown.
+Select All users and groups, External users, or Specific users and groups.
+If you select Specific users and groups, begin typing the user's name, and select the appropriate user from the dropdown.

-Select Object Types: Select whether or not you wish to include lists and list content in the report.
+Select whether or not you wish to include lists and list content in the scope of the report.

 Note: For your list content the report will only show you permissions on folders, documents, and list items that have custom permissions (permissions not inherited by the parent).

-Inherited Permissions: View the inherited permissions by clicking on the View.
+View the inherited permissions by clicking on View.

-Levels: Permissions for SharePoint groups and Active Directory groups are not initially expanded.
+Permissions for SharePoint groups and Active Directory security groups are not initially expanded.
 To view the members of a given group, you can expand the group by clicking on the expand icon.